Winnie the Pooh, Piglet to ‘go on a rampage’ in new horror film - NewsBreak

 “The film ‘Wrong Turn’ was a big inspiration for me,” writer and director Rhys Frake-Waterfield tells Nexstar.
 “Wrong Turn” follows a group of friends hiking the Appalachian Trail who encounter a community that has been living in the mountains for years, according to IMDb .

 “I then decided to pick a concept which isn’t just a generic werewolf, zombie, ghost,” Frake-Waterfield explained.
 “I went with Winnie because it’s so bizarre and has so much potential to be creative and include some fun horror moments.
 For example, Piglet in this story keeps someone chained up at all times in their den, because he likes to have someone to ‘maul’ whenever he desires.
 The two eat out [of] a giant honey pot and massive [trough].
 They are really fun to put in situations.
-They enjoy making other people suffer and, if hungry, they eat them.”Ray Liotta dies at 67: reports
+They enjoy making other people suffer and, if hungry, they eat them.”Oregon counties where COVID-19 is spreading fastest

 How did these two adorable characters become something out of your nightmares?
 A lack of care from Christopher Robin, according to Frake-Waterfield, caused them to become “increasingly hungry and feral.”